abewarewrqrewt/joldilocks/README.md

 # Features and limitations

+A short summary of features and limitations, intended to give an impression of the current state of the project in more detail.

+## Functional requirements

-Ed448-Goldilocks:
+* Ed448-Goldilocks:
   * Point addition: ✓
   * Point subtraction: ❌
   * Point multiplication: ✓
   * Decaf: ❌
   * ...

-RFC-8032: EdDSA
+* RFC-8032: EdDSA
   * Ed448: ✓
   * Ed448ph: ❌
   * Key generation: ❌
   * Encoding and decoding: ✓
   * Signature generation: ✓
   * Signature verification: ✓

-Operational requirements:
+## Operational requirements

 * Optimized for performance: ❌
+  * Precompiled multiplication base table: ❌
   * Byte-arrays for internal coordinate representation: ❌
   * Extended Homogeneous point representation: ❌
   * Karatsuba multiplication: ✓